JoaoLucasbl/carvision/README.md

 ## Installation

-This project contains a Dockerfile, that means you can run it as a docker container.
+This project use Docker to make easier the installation process.
+Follow the steps below to configure the enviroment.
-> If you don't want to use docker, you can check the versions used for every tool on the Dockerfile.
+> If you don't want to use docker, you can check the versions used for every tool on the compose.yaml.

 - 1 .
 Download and install docker in your machine.
 [Get Started.](https://www.docker.com/get-started/ )